junwatu/sentiment-analysis-griddb/blog/README.md

 ![user interface](images/griddb-sentiment-ui.png)

-The response data has JSON format, for example:
+After submitting the form and processing the sentiment analysis, the UI receives the response data that has JSON format, for example:

 ```json
 {